pguyot/atomvm_netbench/README.md

 Tests
 -----

-Two tests are currently implemented:
+Three tests are currently implemented:
 - udp echo test: the device echoes an UDP packet sent from the controller, ten times.
 - tcp echo test: the device connects to a TCP Server running on the controller, and echoes the messages sent from the host, ten times.
+- tcp priv server test: the device runs as a TCP server and sends a file from priv to each client, while the controller connects ten times in parallel